Verses/Common_Bible_Share_Sheet/README.md

 # Purpose
 Our goal is to create a common share sheet for Bible apps (starting with iOS).
-Imaging your reading something in YouVersion and want to get a bit more contextual information, so you open that passage in Logos.
-Or say you are reading a passage in NeuBible and decide you want to start memorizing it, you can open it in Verses.
-Or if your memorizing a passage in Verses and want to read it in context you can open it inside the ESV Bible app.
+Imagine your reading a passage in YouVersion and want to get a bit more contextual information: so you open that passage in Logos.
+Or say you are reading a passage in NeuBible and decide you want to start memorizing it: you can open it in Verses.
+Or if you are memorizing a passage in Verses and want to read it in context: you can open it inside the ESV Bible app.

+# Goals
 While the foremost goal is to create a link between apps a secondary goal is to create a standard query that each of these schemes accepts.
 That way websites, etc, will be able to know how to create links that are openable within a Bible app.

 Ideally we would use a single urlScheme, something like bible:// but unfortunantly iOS doesnt support this.
 According to Apple it is "undefined as to which of the applications is picked to handle URLs of that type."